amomen9/PostgreSQL/pgpool/Part IV fix some glitches for Ubuntu.md

 ```

 This timer triggers the service every 10 seconds.
-For more info on timers, services, and their schedulings
+For more info on timers, services, and their scheduling
  you can refer to the following link on this git repository:

 [Systemd Service and Timer](https://git.mofid.dev/a.momen/linux/-/blob/master/Systemd%20Service%20and%20Timer/README.md)